Winter wellbeing for unpaid carers

 "You get more of what you focus on"

-And that really is the beauty of gratitude practise.
+And that really is the beauty of gratitude practice.
 Once we've really got going, we notice more and more to be grateful for and it can really lift our spirits.
-If we capture our gratitudes in a little notebook, then they make the perfect read on a tough day.
+If we capture our gratitudes in a little notebook or journal, then they make the perfect read on a tough day.

 "I always read my gratitude journal when I'm feeling low.
 It really lifts me.
 It reminds me that good things can and do happen."